juliolmuller/poppest/README.md

 "./vendor/bin/phpunit"
 ```

-The tests execute 771 assertions related to HTTP requests (routes), database content and data consistency.
+The tests execute 40 assertions related to HTTP requests (routes), database content and data consistency.

+NOTE: *these tests are only for the server-side app, written in PHP.
+Front-end testing, which would include the React aaplication, was not done.*

 ## Technologies